dbwetzel/COMP125-Visual-Information-Processing/labs/lab_1.md

 In the first Lab, you created a new P5.js sketch.
 Credit for that lab is awarded for successfully linking a web page (index.html) to the P5.js code library and adding some JavaScript code to a connected script file (script.js).
 For some of you, that might have been a leap of faith already.

 Now it's time to actually write some original code that will generate your own graphics in a browser window!
-You should carefully read Chapter 3 - Draw in McCarthy, et al: Make: Getting Started with P5.js.
-Consider using this lab as a place to try out some of the examples in chapter 3.
+You should carefully read **Chapter 3 - Draw** in McCarthy, et al: *Make: Getting Started with P5.js.* Consider using this lab as a place to try out some of the examples in chapter 3.

-Edit the file "script.js" to create something original.
+In the sketch file explorer (left side '>'), edit the file "script.js" to create something original with code.

+Try to draw something interesting (a character? animal? object?) using basic P5 shape functions.
+Think about coordinates on the canvas as numbers in pixels (0, 0 is the top left corner).
+Again, see chapter 3 of the textbook for ideas and details.
+Maybe start with a simple shape and see how it goes.
+Add to it gradually, one shape at a time, and always test your work by running the sketch to see how it looks.
+You should get used to some trial and error.
+That's how programming works!

-**NOTE:** In your script, there should be only one instance of setup() and only one instance of draw()!
+**NOTE:** In your script, there should be only one instance of `setup()` and only one instance of `draw()`!

-This lab is worth 10 points, allocated according to the following criteria/rubric:
+This lab is worth **10 points**, allocated according to the following criteria/rubric:

 **1 - 4 points:** Generate at least four different shapes, using at least three of the following basic shape functions:
 ``` javascript